projectcalico/calico/master/getting-started/kubernetes/tutorials/advanced-policy.md

 wget: download timed out
 ```

-Access to `google.com` times out because it can resolve DNS but has no egress access to anything outside the Kubernetes namespace.
+Access to `google.com` times out because it can resolve DNS but has no egress access to anything other than pods with labels matching `run: nginx` in the `advanced-policy-demo` namespace.

 ## 7. Cleanup Namespace